Holiday Dangers for Pets

 About the Author

 Erin Quigley, DVM, Member of AVMA, MVMA, grew up in Florissant, MO, and received a Bachelor’s degree in Biology at Missouri State University.
 After college she worked as a receptionist at Rock Road Animal Hospital, a zookeeper at the St. Louis Zoo and a veterinary assistant at Howdershell Animal Hospital until attendingVeterinary School at University of Missouri-Columbia.
-Dr. Quigley graduated with her Doctorate of Veterinary Medicine and worked as a veterinarian in Troy, Wentzville, and Florissant, MO, until purchasing Animal Medical Center of Wentzville in 2010.
+Dr. Quigley graduated with her Doctorate of Veterinary Medicine and worked as a veterinarian in Troy, Wentzville, and Florissant, MO.
 She lives with her husband, two children and boxer dog Finnegan in Lake St. Louis/O’Fallon.
 When my husband and

 I have free time from the clinic, we enjoy spending time with our dog, family and friends.
 Our hobbies include attending Cardinal baseball and Mizzou football games.
 We also enjoy the outdoors biking, boating and horseback riding.